SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/save-search.md

 Whether you are running ad hoc searches during a forensic investigation or running standard searches for health checks, you can save any search to run again later.

-When you create a search that you would like to reuse, you can save it to the [Library] (../../../01Start-Here/Library.md).
+When you create a search that you'd like to reuse, you can save it to the [Library] (../../../01Start-Here/Library.md).
 From there you can run it again, share with others, edit the search, or create a [Scheduled Search] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md) to run at a regularly scheduled time, and set up [alerts] (../../../Visualizations-and-Alerts/Alerts.md ).

 The saved search will also include any charts you have created in the **Aggregates** tab.

 **To save a search:**

-1. Run a search you could like to save.
+1. Run a search you'd like to save.
 1. (Optional) After the search results are complete, in the **Aggregates** tab, select a chart type to display the data visually.
 1. Click the three-dot icon and click **Save As** from the provided options.